Arch-Network/book/src/rpc/methods.md

 **Method:** `POST`

 **Parameters:**
-    `params: RuntimeTransaction` - A runtime transaction object representing the transaction to be sent.
+    `params: RuntimeTransaction` - A [Runtime Transaction] object representing the transaction to be sent.

 **Returns:** Result of the transaction processing.